 Mostly cloudy with a 20 percent chance of snow.
 Lows 27 to 35.

-Partly cloudy with a 20 percent chance of rain showers.
-Highs 56 to 66.
+Partly cloudy with a 20 percent chance of rain and snow.
+Highs 41 to 48.

 Personal Weather Stations [Add your weather station!]

 Location: Miracle Heights, McCall, ID

 |Temperature: 52.0 °F||Dew Point: 30 °F||Humidity: 43%||Wind: North at -||Pressure: 30.13 in||Hourly Precipitation: -||Windchill: -||Graphs|

 |Temperature: 37.8 °F||Dew Point: 8 °F||Humidity: 29%||Wind: Calm||Pressure: 30.26 in||Hourly Precipitation: 0.00 in||Windchill: 38 °F||Graphs|